 How many emails should be in a welcome email sequence?

-You don’t want to be forgotten too soon but you also don’t want to bore them with too many emails.
-You need to find that balance in engaging your shoppers.
+You neither want to be forgotten easily nor want to bore them with too many emails.
+Find that balance in engaging your shoppers.
 Different e-commerce experts recommend a different number of emails within your welcome sequence, from 3 emails up to 5 emails.

 How many emails depends on what works for you.
 Test different numbers of emails within your sequence to figure out what converts your shoppers best.
 You can compare how different emails in your sequence are opened and their engagement rates to tweak your strategy.